eepgwde/vojdamago/docs/design/Overview.md

 This document describes the build system.
 The analyses carried out is described in more detail within dedicated pages.

+The analytic work is generally applicable to many systems that perform asset management.
+The emphasis is to improve the scheduling of the business' operations.

 ## Summary

 This is a complete project that loads data from a set of CSV and XLS